forest-d/blog/content/04-stock-market-orb.md

 I built a simple IoT device that glows green when a chosen ticker is up and red when it's down.
 Think of it as a mood lamp for finance bros.
 I've had this idea for years but only recently overcame the activation energy required to pull it off (largely thanks to LLMs).

-## How the orb works
+## How the Orb works

-The orb is a configurable device that displays market performance through dynamic ambient lighting.
+The Orb is a configurable device that displays market performance through dynamic ambient lighting.

-The user is able to select any ticker via a web UI, and the orb then retrieves a quote for the ticker.
+The user is able to select any ticker via a web UI, and the Orb then retrieves a quote for the ticker.
 It then responds green for gains, red for losses, or blue for flat performance.
 It's quite satisfying to glance across the room and immediately know how your precious ticker is doing.

-The orb requires USB power and a live WiFi connection.
-Upon receiving power, the orb spins up a WiFi network called `Orb-Setup`.
+The Orb requires USB power and a live WiFi connection.
+Upon receiving power, the Orb spins up a WiFi network called `Orb-Setup`.

 ![Orb WiFi](images/stock-market-orb/orb_wifi.png "WiFi network selection")